 Can equity markets go higher?
 We think geopolitics will have an outsized impact on the answer.
 We also recognise that valuations are above long-term averages and some economic indicators are turning negative.
 But there are positive off sets: loosening monetary policy such as interest rate cuts by many central banks, a strong US labour market and the relative attractiveness of stocks to bonds.
 We think the equity train stays on the tracks but with bumps ahead.

 50-Year low of 3.5% in 20191

-For much of 2019, investors rewarded defensive stocks, but September saw a sharp rotation to overlooked cyclicals.
+For much of 2019, investors rewarded defensive stocks, but September saw a sharp rotation to overlooked cyclical companies, which are sensitive to changes in the economy.
 Did this shift in sentiment suggest that investors will no longer pay any price for “safety?”
 Such scepticism is prudent, and for 2020 we think it is critical to identify companies with sound fundamentals trading on attractive valuations.

 China's investment in developing Asia

 Negative interest rates and bond yields, along with weak economic data, paint a challenging backdrop, but there is room to be positive within Fixed Income, an asset class that can tolerate mundane economic conditions.